Language selection

 • On March 12, 2026, the project was referred to the Major Projects Office.

-• The Major Projects Office is working with the Government of the Northwest Territories to support and streamline relevant regulatory processes, assess project funding needs and determine funding solutions, and explore and identify opportunities to accelerate project development and construction timelines in collaboration with co-management boards, stakeholders, and Rights holders - including potentially impacted Indigenous governments and organizations.
+• Since then, the Major Projects Office is working with the Government of the Northwest Territories to support and streamline relevant regulatory processes, assess project funding needs and determine funding solutions, and explore and identify opportunities to accelerate project development and construction execution capacity and timelines in collaboration with co-management boards, stakeholders and Indigenous communities and governments.

 Learn more about the project